psyklopp/forge-calendar/README.md

    - **Mac/Linux:** Double-click `START_SERVER.sh`
    - Browser opens automatically with the app!

-### Why Not Just Open index.html?

-Modern browsers block ES modules from `file://` for security.
-The app needs to run through a web server (even locally).
-The included server scripts make this super easy - just one double-click!

 ### Requirements for Users
 - Python 3 (pre-installed on Mac/Linux, Windows users may need to install from python.org)
 - Any modern web browser

-## Usage Tips

-### Creating Tasks
-- Click any date to create a task
-- Use `Shift + A` for quick task creation
-- Fill in details, choose a color, and optionally make it recurring

-### Recurring Tasks
-- Check "Recurring task" when creating
-- Select frequency (daily/weekly/monthly)
-- Optionally set an end date
-- Edit any instance to update the entire series

-### Navigation
-- Use arrow buttons (← →) to navigate between periods
-- "Today" button jumps to current date
-- Click view buttons or use keyboard shortcuts to switch views

-### Data Backup
-- Regularly export your tasks via the menu (⋮)
-- Store the JSON file safely
-- Import on a new device or after clearing data

 ## Project Structure